SanketJadhav7d3/Artificial-Intelligence/README.md

 # Artificial Intelligence

-Scratch Implementation of simple ML algorithms.
+From scratch Implementation of simple ML algorithms.

 ## Toy Sigmoid Neuron for Gradient Visualization